 Effective working with the community:

-Paignton Community and Sports Academy is the hub site for the Torbay School Games and the Torbay Primary Sports Partnership.
-The academy hosts and co-ordinates the School Games organiser to develop and embed a series of Level 1, 2 & 3 sports competitions and festivals for Primary and Secondary pupils.
+Paignton Academy is the hub site for the Torbay School Games and the Torbay Primary Sports Partnership.
+The Academy hosts and co-ordinates the School Games organiser to develop and embed a series of Level 1, 2 & 3 sports competitions and festivals for Primary and Secondary pupils.

 “The academy’s sports specialism has had a significant impact on developing student leadership”